danielroe/roe.dev/content/blog/diversity.md

 In fact, I would be remiss _not_ to speak about values.

 Values shape the direction of projects and people.
-They also shape the culture of open-source communities.
+They also shape the culture of open source communities.
 They make the difference both in where we end up and what the journey there is like.

 As a leader, whatever you say matters.